Prehistory of Anatolia: Early Bronze Age (3000–2500 BC)

 Another settlement was established at Yarikkaya, about 2 km to the northeast.

-The discovery of mineral deposits in this part of Anatolia allowed Anatolians to develop metallurgy, producing items such as the implements found in the royal graves at Alaca Höyük, about 25 km from Boğazköy, which it preceded, dating from 2400–2200 BC.
+The discovery of mineral deposits in this part of Anatolia allowed Anatolians to develop metallurgy, producing items such as the implements found in the royal graves at Alaca Höyük, about 25 km from Boğazköy, which it preceded, dating from 2400 to 2200 BC.
 Other Hattian centers include Hassum, Kanesh, Purushanda, and Zalwar.

 During this time the Hattians engaged in trade with city-states such as those of Sumer, which needed timber products from the Amanus mountains.

 Anatolia had remained in the prehistoric period until it entered the sphere of influence of the Akkadian Empire in the 24th century BC under Sargon of Akkad, particularly in eastern Anatolia.
 However, the Akkadian Empire suffered problematic climate changes in Mesopotamia, as well as a reduction in available manpower that affected trade.
 This led to its fall around 2150 BC at the hands of the Gutians.

 The interest of the Akkadians in the region as far as it is known was for exporting various materials for manufacturing.
 Bronze metallurgy had spread to Anatolia from the Transcaucasian Kura-Araxes culture in the late 4th millennium BC.

 While Anatolia was well endowed with copper ores, there was no evidence of substantial workings of the tin required to make bronze in Bronze-Age Anatolia.